awmirhosen/persian-react-admin/README.md

 This project is convert of youtube admin panel by javascript mastery to persian one.

-in this project we have react-js, react UI, react icons, tailwind and …
+Feature that i use in this project is react-js, react UI, react icons, tailwind and …

 this project was so helpful for me because I learn to how to use tailwind in project.